Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Proof of Theorem

 and this establishes \eqref{eq:cumulants_of_u_and_Tu}.
 Note that the appeal to Hille's theorem in the third line can be seen either as $\absval{ S }$ applications of Hille's theorem, one for each $T_{\{ i \}}$, $i \in S$, or as one application of Hille's theorem for $T_{S}$.
 Note also that these operators may be taken outside the expectation in any order while yielding expressions that are equal to $\kappa_{T u}^{(n)}$, and thus equal to one another. \end{proof}

-\begin{proof}[Proof of \Cref{thm:main}\ref{item:main_GP}] First observe that $u$ is a Gaussian random variable in the Banach space $\U$; hence, by Fernique's theorem \citep{Fernique1970}, it has finite moments of all orders.
+\begin{proof}[Proof of \Cref{thm:main}\ref{item:main_GP}] By \Cref{lem:GP_to_GRV_revised}, $u$ is a (strongly) Gaussian random variable in the separable Banach space $\U$.
+Hence, by Fernique's theorem \citep{Fernique1970}, it has finite moments of all orders.
 Furthermore, since $u$ is Gaussian, it follows that $\kappa_{u}^{(n)} \equiv 0$ for $n \geq 3$.